 Decision Tree Analysis

 A factor contributing to Mr. Betts’s success in helping parties resolve disputes through mediation is his use of Decision Tree Analysis.
 Decision Tree Analysis is a highly effective tool in connection with Mr. Betts’s evaluative approach to mediations, as it assists the parties and their counsel in predicting possible outcomes in the case and in identifying an appropriate negotiating range for the case.
 When Mr. Betts employs Decision Tree Analysis, he works with the parties and their counsel to build the tree through predictions of outcomes at various procedural stages of the case (e.g., motion to dismiss, motion for summary judgment, trial, appeal).
-Discussing the reasons underlying these predictions increases the parties’ “buy-in” of the case’s estimated settlement value and increases the odds of arriving at common ground for resolving the case.
+Discussing the factors underlying these predictions increases the parties’ “buy-in” of the case’s estimated settlement value and increases the odds of arriving at common ground for resolving the case.

 Many parties – particularly business executives in commercial litigation matters and business disputes – prefer the disciplined approach used in Decision Tree Analysis as compared with simply relying on their intuition, and that of their counsel and/or the mediator, concerning the value of the case.